aymerick/aymerick.github.io/_posts/2014-07-22-jekyll-github-pages-bower-bootstrap.md

 title: Your jekyll site hosted on github pages with bower support
 ---

+This blog post is a tutorial to setup a jekyll site with [bootstrap](http://getbootstrap.com) installed thanks to [bower](http://bower.io/), and fully hosted on github pages.

 [Jekyll](http://jekyllrb.com/) support on github pages is great, but there are some limitations that prevent me from using it:

 - I want to use [bower](http://bower.io/) to manage dependencies, and without pushing the bower components directory to git